 What subjects are being taught?

-Classes will be presented in specialist mathematics, a suite of science courses, Continuing and Advanced Japanese, Discovering Engineering, Continuing Chinese, Indonesian and Advanced music.
+Classes will be presented in specialist mathematics, a suite of science courses, Continuing and Advanced Japanese, Discovering Engineering, Continuing Chinese, Indonesian and Beginning Korean.
 The programs have been developed by expert senior secondary teachers and ANU academics.
 They will be presented by ANU educators and expert senior secondary teachers.

 Can students enrol in more than one subject?